dennisluo1/GameProject/proposal.md

 ## Initial thoughts on game structure

-Some challenges that I will face are: designing the overall concept of the game.
+Some challenges that I will be facing are: designing the overall concept of the game.
 What will be a challenge is getting superman to maintain afloat when the user presses down on the spacebar.
 In addition I have to figure out how to get the two column bars to randomize.

 ## Phases of Completion